coinbase/redisbetween/README.md

 redisbetween supports both standalone and clustered redis deployments with the following caveats:

-- **Blocking Commands** that cause the client to hold a connection open such as `BLPOP`, `BRPOPLPUSH`, `SUBSCRIBE` and `WAIT` are not allowed by redisbetween because of the risk of exhausting the connection pool. redisbetween is not a good solution for clients like sidekiq that rely heavily on these blocking commands.
+- **Blocking Commands** that cause the client to hold a connection open such as `BLPOP`, `BRPOPLPUSH`, `SUBSCRIBE` and `WAIT` are not allowed by redisbetween because of the risk of exhausting the connection pool.
+For example, redisbetween is not a good solution for sidekiq servers which rely on these blocking commands.

+- **Pipelines** are supported, but require a client patch.
+Normally, redis clients may send multiple commands back-to-back before reading a batch of responses all at once from the server.
+Since redisbetween shares upstream connections among many clients, it relies on special "signal" messages to indicate the beginning and end of batched commands.
+Clients using redisbetween must prepend a `GET 🔜` and append a `GET 🔚` to their batch of messages in order for redisbetween to properly proxy the pipelined commands and responses.

-- **Transactions** are not supported.
-This means that the commands `DISCARD`, `EXEC`, `MULTI`, `UNWATCH` and `WATCH` will return errors from the proxy before they reach an upstream host.
+- **Transactions are only supported _within pipelines_.** This means that the commands `DISCARD`, `EXEC`, `MULTI`, `UNWATCH` and `WATCH` will return errors from the proxy before they reach an upstream host unless they occur between the two signal values described above in the **Pipelines** section.
 This is because redis stores state about open transactions on the server side, attached to each client connection.
-In order to support transactions, each one would have to pin a connection from the pool to a single client while a transaction were open. redisbetween disables these commands to avoid cases where applications could accidentally exhaust the connection pool.

-- **Pipelines** are not supported.
-It may be possible to add support for pipelines to redisbetween in the future.
+In order to support transactions without connection-pinning, we require that the full set of operations be sent in one batch so that the connection we check back into the pool does not leak state to other clients.

 - The **SELECT** command, which is used by redis clients when connecting to a db other than the default `0`, is not allowed.
 However, redisbetween _does_ support multiple dbs by specifying the db number in the endpoint url path.
 With an